Master-zeroshot/face-anti-spoofing-with-mobileNetv3/README.md

 # Lightweight Face Anti Spoofing
 Towards the solving anti-spoofing problem on RGB only data.
 ## Introduction
 This repository contains a training and evaluation pipeline with different regularization methods for face anti-spoofing network.
 There are a few models available for training purposes, based on MobileNetv3 (MN3).
-Project supports natively three datasets: [CelebA Spoof](https://github.com/Davidzhangyuanhan/CelebA-Spoof), [LCC FASD](https://csit.am/2019/proceedings/PRIP/PRIP3.pdf) [CASIA-SURF CeFA](https://arxiv.org/pdf/2003.05136.pdf).
+Project supports natively three datasets: [CelebA Spoof](https://github.com/Davidzhangyuanhan/CelebA-Spoof), [LCC FASD](https://arxiv.org/pdf/2003.05136.pdf).

 ### Data Preparation